pasekji/bi-eha/imgur-bug-bounty.md

 - When the automated proccess is not possible, lets try to test some SQLi querries manually.
 - There is no sign of SQLi injectability after testing each and every querry from above manully.
 ![SQLi manual testing](https://i.imgur.com/4Xn0h9s.png)
-- **Imgur is durable to SQLi via search function and login/register forms**
+- **Imgur is durable to SQLi via search function and login/register forms.**

 ### References